 Forex Trading in Nigeria – The Basics

 You earn a profit by trading foreign currencies this way.
-In the example used above, you can easily compute that in order to make a profit of 2,000 Nairas a month for three months, you need to invest 1,000 USD.
+In the example used above, you can easily compute that to make a profit of 2,000 Nairas a month for three months, you need to invest 1,000 USD.
 You may think that it requires a lot of money and it takes too much time.
-There are easy ways to address these problems, however, so do not worry.
+There are easy ways to address these problems; however, so do not worry.

 The Role of Forex Brokers and Leverage

 A forex broker is used to trade forex.
 To define simply, a broker is a company specializing in creating the ideal trading environment for its clients.
 This way, investors can take advantage of the fluctuations in currency prices immediately.

 When you open an account with a forex brokerage firm, you will be able to start trading on international foreign exchange markets in large sums of money and earn profits much more quickly.
 You may ask how that can be possible.
 Simple – by using leverage.

 Your broker may offer leverage to allow you to trade large amounts of money without having to shell out as much money on your own.

 For example, if your broker provides a leverage of 1:100, you can trade 100 USD for every dollar you deposit into your own trading account.
 If you have a deposit 150 USD on your account, with the leverage, you can trade as much as 15,000 US dollars.

 Now, why will your broker allow this? – The broker is aware of the very slow movement in the currency markets.
 It will take a lot of money to make significant gains within short time intervals.